 Grafting & Scionwood

-Season: late March → early May Shipping: Canada only
+Season: late March → mid May Shipping: Canada only

 Scionwood is a dormant cutting taken from a specific apple variety.
-When grafted onto a rootstock, it grows into that variety—preserving the genetics and fruit characteristics.
+When grafted onto a rootstock, it grows into that variety, preserving the tree's genetics and fruit characteristics.

 When to graft

-Grafting is typically done in spring as rootstocks begin to wake up.
-Scionwood should still be dormant when used.
-Timing varies by region—aim for cool conditions and avoid active budbreak on the scion.
+Grafting using scionwood is done in spring, as rootstocks begin to wake up and push nutrients up into the tree.
+Scionwood must still be dormant when used and timing varies by region: aim for cool conditions and avoid active budbreak on the scion.

 Storage & handling

-Tip: keep it in a sealed bag with a slightly damp paper towel (not wet).
+Tip: keep them in a sealed bag with a slightly damp paper towel (not wet).

 What you receive